aldopando/BellabeatCaseStudy/README.md

 3. ≥4,000 MET-min/week (High Risk Disease Reduction).

 - ***This is the largest group in the data with 13 users.
 Although this group gained a significant risk disease reduction, when the threshold of 4,000 MET-min/week is exceeded, the gradual risk reduction diminishes.
-This group represents the 41.94% of the sample.
+This group represents the 41.94% of the sample***.

 ***Approximately 61.29% of the sample got the largest gains in disease prevention***.